 Ray served the Kenton City government over five different decades.
 His public service started in 1954 when he was appointed as First Ward Councilman and then won 2 subsequent elections leaving office in 1959.
 He returned as Council President for 3 -two year terms beginning in 1964.
 In 1975, he was appointed as At-Large Councilman and was elected for 2 more terms.
-He was elected as Mayor for 2 terms from

-1984 - 1991.
+He was elected as Mayor for 2 terms from 1984 - 1991.
 During the 1960s, his tenure included building a new water treatment plant and in the 1980s a new fire station and municipal building.
+In and charitable organizations including Masonic Temple, Elks, and VFW.

-In 1975, Ray was instrumental in starting the Kenton Rescue Squad (now known as BKP) and was one of the first to take the 400 hour medical training course to provide help on emergency runs.
+1975, Ray was instrumental in starting the Kenton Rescue Squad (now known as BKP) and was one of the first to take the 400 hour medical training course to provide help on emergency runs.